andrew-milko/astar_test_project/README.md

 In this repository you can find C++ implementation of `A* search algorithm`.

 ## Problem statement
-- 2D-map consists of `n x n` cells
+- map is a 2D-grid which consists of `n x n` cells
 - white cells are `free`, black cells are `obstacles` (you can't build paths through them)
 - blue cells refer to the optimal path

 ## Two approaches for visualization
-- `2d_picture.png`: image with 2D-grid of obstacles and optimal path
+- `2d_picture.png`: image of 2D-grid with obstacles and optimal path
-- `foxglove_topic.bag`: special file format for [Foxglove Studio](https://foxglove.dev/) to recreate optimal path in 3D environment
+- `foxglove_topic.bag`: special file format for [Foxglove Studio](https://foxglove.dev/) to recreate found optimal path in 3D environment

 ## Map format
-Map is stored in a file `map.txt` with following structure:
+Data about 2D-grid is stored in a file `map.txt` with following structure:

 ```
 start_x end_x